An interview with Hunter Deligeersang, a former HELBUS student

 As a student with some previous experiences in the study field, he thinks the greatest thing that helped him a lot in “adjusting to the study rhythm is that the teachers really bring up some real-life examples instead of theories after theories, so I think in that sense, it was a lot easier for me to understand things that I did not understand.”

-Coming from China and now working in Tokyo, Hunter’s affection for Helsinki, the largest city in Finland is the smaller population, and how he can actually get from one point to another without bumping to someone else.
+Coming from China and now working in Tokyo, Hunter’s affection for Helsinki, the largest city in Finland, is the smaller population, and how he can actually get from one point to another without bumping to someone else.
 He also mentioned that it was very helpful for a foreigner who cannot speak Finnish properly that everyone speaks English.
+(Did you know that Finns actually ranks sixth in English language skills out of 80 countries?)

 He found the vivid start-up life very interesting when he noticed the many start-up companies and various events for networking and for sharing amazing ideas.
+Many organizations and government institutions support people to become an entrepreneur in Finland.
 He attended some of the events and even accomplished a small entrepreneur project with his fellow classmates from HELBUS.
 They organized a business event called “Ambition in Mind” to inspire students by inviting speakers, such as famous CEOs, to share their ambitions or their ambitions while they were young.
 It was through the project that he learned about event organization, management, communication skills and so on.

 As an international student, he was treated kindly not only in the country, but also in the learning context, where the relationship between school staff and students was pretty close.
 Hunter described this relationship in a rather vivid way, “We can just go to their office, knock on the door, open and say Yo, you know, so it was really nice.
 You know whenever we bump into any problems, they are always helping.
 And sometimes we even go out and have a beer.
 So it was pretty nice.”